"I speak for the building, as the building has no voice"

 Grants are sometimes available to help with this protection, usually from the local council.
 If you would like to be notified when grants become available please send me an email and I will add you to the mailing list.
-Grants are usually advertised in the autumn or winter and there is a short time to apply, it is worth getting prepared with plans and permissions in advance.
+Grants are usually advertised in the autumn or winter and there is a short time to apply, so it is worth contacting your Conservation Consultant now, so you are prepared with plans and permissions in advance.

 Architectural Conservation Areas

 When a council decides that an area is of Architectural, Historic, Artistic, Technical, Cultural or Archaeological significance or that it contributes to the appreciation of a protected structure, it may make it into an Architectural Protection Area (ACA).
 The process to create an ACA does not require the same notification to individual owners as the creation of a protected structure.
 ACAs are listed, defined and justified in the Local Area Plan.